-As a freelance hair stylist, you can’t leave your home without compelling business cards to share.
-Here are 7 amazing ideas for hair stylist business cards!
+You can’t leave your home without compelling business cards for hairstylist to share with potential clients.
+Here are 7 amazing ideas for business cards for hairstylist.

-There’s a reason why hair stylist business cards are one of the only old-school marketing techniques that still remain relevant in today’s digital age: simply put, they work.
+There’s a reason why business cards for hairstylist are one of the only old-school marketing techniques that still remain relevant in today’s digital age: simply put, they work.

 Business cards represent an age-old method of branding, advertising and marketing, and creating top-of-mind awareness for the person holding it.
 We’ve found that hair stylists who personally hand out business cards tend to see an increase in bookings because: